Table of Contents

 Nokia is expected to benefit from the trade tension between the US and China, as many countries have banned the use of network equipment from Huawei, a Chinese Telecommunication powerhouse and the leader in the 5G infrastructure market.

-However, the company is yet to realize this potential, failing so far to serious capitalize on the non-participation of Huawei in the 5g infrastructure market and has even lost 5G contract bids to the likes of Samsung.
+Recently, the company is realizing this potential, capitalizing on the non-participation of Huawei in the 5g infrastructure market and has won 5G some contract bids in China.

-Nonetheless, its recent quarterly report offers long-term promise.
-Having recently won a five year deal to supply network equipment to T-Mobile, a major US Network Operator.
+Its latest quarterly reportsrt offers long-term promise.
+Having won a five-year deal to supply network equipment to T-Mobile, a major US Network Operator.

-However, the CEO also noted that the company will be forced to sacrifice short term margins in 2021 to make more 5G Research and Development investments while maintaining market share.
+However, the CEO noted that the company will be forced to sacrifice short-term margins to make more 5G Research and Development investments while maintaining market share.
 And this will help the company long-term, as they could potentially have superior 5g network infrastructure tech.

 2. ASE Technology Holding Co., Ltd.

-ASE Technology Holding Co., Ltd. (NYSE: ASX) is one of the companies that are set to benefit from the global shortage of chips and 5G in 2021, and it currently trades under $10.
-As expeceted, the shortage of chips is going to increase demand for chip makers products, especially in the US and EU.
+ASE Technology Holding Co., Ltd. (NYSE: ASX) is one of the companies that are set to potentially benefit from the global shortage of chips and 5G in 2022, and it currently trades under $10.
+As expected, the shortage of chips is going to increase the demand for chip makers’ products, especially in the US and EU.

 The company provides a range of semiconductors packaging and testing, and electronic manufacturing services in the United States, Taiwan, Asia, Europe, and internationally.

-Moreover, the company’s wide range of semiconductor packages are used in 5G Network towers and 5G electronic devices.
-And as such it is one of the companies expected to benefit from the 5G boom.
+Moreover, the company’s wide range of semiconductor packages is used in 5G Network towers and 5G electronic devices.
+And as such, it is one of the companies expected to benefit from the 5G boom.

-Its P/E ratio is under 30 and it has a stock price that’s under 10, all of which makes it a relatively cheap 5G semiconductor penny stock.
+Its P/E ratio is under 20 and it has a stock price that’s under 10, and a pays 4% dividend, all of which makes it a relatively cheap 5G semiconductor penny stock.

 3. ADDvantage Technologies Group Inc.